MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRmAutomationModule.md

 ```

 This command imports a module named ContosoModule into the Automation account named Contoso17.
-The module is stored in an azure_2 blob in a storage account named contosostorage and a container named modules.
+The module is stored in an Azure blob in a storage account named contosostorage and a container named modules.

 ## PARAMETERS